B2B marketers today certainly live in “interesting times” (in the sense of the not-actually-Chinese curse).

 3. Today’s sales process takes 22% longer than 5 years ago.
 (Biznology)

 4. 91% of customer say they’d give referrals; only 11% of salespeople ask for referrals.
 And 82% of B2B decision makers think sales reps are unprepared.
 (Biznology)

-5. 80% of business decision makers prefer to get company information in a series of articles versus an advertisement.
+5. 80% of business decision makers prefer to get company information in a series of content marketing methods, like articles and blog posts, versus through advertising.
 (B2B PR Sense Blog)